 The Association of the British Pharmaceutical Industry (ABPI) is the trade association representing manufacturers of prescription medicines.
-It was formed in 1930 and now represents companies which supply more than 80 per cent of the branded medicines used by the National Health Service.
+It represents companies which supply 90 per cent of all medicines used by the National Health Service, and are researching and developing 90 per cent of the current medicines pipeline.